 I am a statistician developing methods for the analysis of large, high-dimensional and complex data, and applying such methods in contemporary “Omics” sciences and other scientific fields – including Meteorology and Economics.

-I was born in Naples, Italy, and grew up in and around Rome.
-I received a Laurea (cum laude) in Statistic and Economic Sciences from the University of Rome La Sapienza, where I worked with Giovanni Dosi on a thesis titled Processes of Microeconomic Innovation and Macroeconomic Dynamics.
-After moving to the US, I received a Ph.D. in Statistics from the University of Minnesota (Minneapolis, MN), where I worked with R. Dennis Cook on a thesis titled A Reduction Paradigm for Multivariate Laws.
+I received a Laurea (cum laude) in Statistic and Economic Sciences from the University of Rome La Sapienza (Rome, IT), where I worked with Giovanni Dosi on a thesis titled Processes of Microeconomic Innovation and Macroeconomic Dynamics, and a Ph.D. in Statistics from the University of Minnesota (Minneapolis, MN, USA), where I worked with R. Dennis Cook on a thesis titled A Reduction Paradigm for Multivariate Laws.

 At Penn State, I am a faculty in the Department of Statistics and have a courtesy affiliation with the Department of Public Health Sciences.
 I am a member of the Center for Computational Biology and Bioinformatics and of the Center for Medical Genomics, and the director of the Institute for Genome Sciences (one of the Huck Institutes of the Life Sciences).
 In 2019, I was named the Dorothy Foehr Huck and J. Lloyd Huck Chair in Statistics for the Life Sciences “in recognition of outstanding interdisciplinary research, leadership and service to the Huck Institutes of the Life Sciences”.

 I also work in the Institute of Economics of the Sant’Anna School of Advanced Studies (Pisa, IT), where I am the scientific coordinator for EMbeDS (Economics and Management in the era of Data Science), and I contribute to a novel PhD in Data Science — established as a consortium with the Scuola Normale Superiore, the University of Pisa, and other partners in the area.